 MENTAL HEALTH SERVICES

-Classroom staff, along with the Mental Health Specialist, will provide daily classroom lessons on social and emotional development through the Second Step Curriculum and the Child Protection Unit.
+Classroom staff will provide daily classroom lessons on social and emotional development through the Second Step Curriculum and the Child Protection Unit.
 Staff will work with families to address concerns in the areas of social-emotional development, behavioral concerns, and mental health.
 Head Start staff will ask for information from the family regarding observations, concerns, and information about your child’s mental health.
 We will share classroom observations, appropriate responses to behaviors, and ways to strengthen nurturing, supportive environments and relationships in the home and at school.

-If you have any questions regarding the mental health of your child or a family member, you may talk to your child’s teacher or family engagement worker, or the Mental Health Specialist.
+If you have any questions regarding the mental health of your child or a family member, you may talk to your child’s teacher or family engagement worker, or the Mental Health Consultant.

 Classrooms are available in the following areas: